Elizabeth Sircom

 ARYO Program Director

 Elizabeth Sircom is a cellist and visual artist.
-She teaches cello privately as a member of the Nova Scotia Registered Music Teachers Association (NSRMTA) and in May 2021 was awarded the Janet K. Leffek Professional Development Fellowship by the NSRMTA Trust.
+She teaches cello privately as a member of the Nova Scotia Registered Music Teachers Association (NSRMTA).
+She was recently named NSRMTA’s 2025 “Teacher of the Year”.

 Growing up in Hantsport N.S., Elizabeth Sircom studied cello and piano through the Royal Conservatory and actively engaged in choral singing (school and church choirs, musicals, and the University of King’s College Chapel Choir under David and Helen Buley).
 She was a cellist in the Nova Scotia Youth Orchestra under Robert Raines.
 Her studies of languages and Fine Arts took her to Paris, France, and then Normandy, where she married and spent 20 years working as a professional artist and art teacher.